Science

 Panel Recommends New Breed of Assessments for Science and Learning

-Laying out a new vision for science assessments, a panel of the National Research Council proposed that states design testing systems that integrate several key types of science learning, and blend classroom-based assessments with state-level "monitoring" tests and gauges of students' "opportunity to learn."
+Laying out a new vision for science assessments, a panel of the National Research Council (NRC) proposed that states design testing systems that integrate several key types of science learning.
+This vision blends classroom-based assessments with state-level "monitoring" tests and gauges of students' "opportunity to learn."

-The proposal, detailed in a 256-page report, offers an expert panel's ideas on how testing should change to fully reflect the Next Generation Science Standards adopted by eight states so far.
-The picture it paints departs markedly from current assessment practice, which tilts heavily toward students' knowledge of science facts, and typically takes place in one large-scale statewide exam each spring.
+The proposal offers an expert panel's ideas on how testing should change to fully reflect the Next Generation Science Standards.
+The picture it paints departs markedly from current assessment practice, which tilts heavily toward students' knowledge of science facts and typically takes place in one large-scale statewide exam each spring.
+Instead, the panel recommends that states obtain feedback from three distinct sources:

-The second source of information would be state-level "monitoring" tests that would be aimed at measuring how well students have learned the material over the course of a year, and that could be used to meet states' accountability needs.
+- State-Level Monitoring: Tests aimed at measuring how well students have learned the material over the course of a year, which can be used to meet state accountability needs.

 The Wayne County Mathematics and Science Center at Wayne RESA works with individuals and groups from the community to support our work.
 These include business, industry, cultural institutions and universities.
 These partnerships promote improved math and science education.